dexie/dexie-website/docs/Promise/Promise.md

 ```

 The main reason for not using it within transactions is due to an [incompatibility between the IndexedDB specification and the Promise specification](https://github.com/promises-aplus/promises-spec/issues/45).
 Another reason is that only [Dexie.Promise](/docs/Promise/Promise) has the capability to keep track of the currently executing transaction between calls (See [Promise.PSD](/docs/Promise/Promise.PSD)).

+window.Promise is always safe to use within transactions, as Dexie will patch the global Promise within the transaction zone, but leave it untouched outside the zone.

 ### Methods